jjgecon/EconJM_auto_doc_gen/output_docs/uab_applied/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-My research program on the cultural drivers of economic behavior will broaden DEA's established strengths in labor and gender economics, complementing and extending the work of Rosella Nicolini and María Cervini-Plá.
+My research program on the cultural drivers of economic behavior will broaden DEA's established strengths in gender norms and labor economics, complementing and extending the work of Rosella Nicolini and María Cervini-Plá.
-Furthermore, I have extensive experience of teaching graduate and undergraduate students in Spanish by creating weekly tutorial sessions in Chile.
+Additionally, I have substantial experience teaching both graduate and undergraduate students in *Spanish*.
+As a Teaching Assistant for several courses in Chile, I organized weekly tutorial sessions to support student learning.
 I am enthusiastic about the opportunity to join UAB’s international and dynamic academic community.